chatnoir-eu/chatnoir-resiliparse/docs/man/fastwarc.rst

   from fastwarc.warc import ArchiveIterator

+  # Explicit file-like object
+  with open('warcfile.warc.gz', 'rb') as f:
-  for record in ArchiveIterator(open('warcfile.warc.gz', 'rb')):
+      for record in ArchiveIterator(f):
           print(record.record_id)

+  # File path
+  for record in ArchiveIterator('warcfile.warc.gz'):
+      print(record.record_id)

 This will iterate over all records in the file and print out their IDs.
-You can pass any file-like Python object to :class:`.ArchiveIterator`, for either an uncompressed or a GZip- or LZ4-compressed WARC.
+You can pass any file-like Python object or a file path as a string to :class:`.ArchiveIterator`.
+The stream or file can be either uncompressed or a GZip- or LZ4-compressed WARC.
 FastWARC will try to auto-detect the stream format, but if you know the compression algorithm beforehand, you can speed up the process a little by explicitly passing a :class:`.GZipStream` or :class:`.LZ4Stream` object instead:

 .. code-block:: python